Liván Moinelo: 2021–present

 In 2021, Moinelo finished the regular season having made 33 appearances and compiling a 1–0 record and 1.15 ERA, with 5 saves and 42 strikeouts across 31 1/3 innings pitched.

 On January 27, 2022, Moinelo re-signed a three–year contract with the Hawks for an annual salary of 300 million yen.
 Moinelo made 53 appearances for the Hawks in 2022, registering a 1–1 record and 1.03 ERA with 24 saves and 87 strikeouts over 52 2/3 innings of work.

 Moinelo was excellent for SoftBank to begin the 2023 season, recording an 0.98 ERA with 37 strikeouts and 5 saves in 27 2/3 innings across 27 appearances.
 After being diagnosed with arthritis in his left elbow, it was announced on July 16, 2023 that he would undergo a cleanup procedure on the same elbow and miss approximately three months.

 On March 26, 2024, it was announced that Moinelo had agreed to a four–year, $26.4 million contract extension with Fukuoka.
 Moinelo also transitioned into a starting pitcher role for 2024, starting his first game on March 30, against the 3 time defending pennant winning Orix Buffaloes, where he gave up only 3 hits, 2 earned runs, and 1 walk in an 8 inning, 90 pitch losing effort.
 He earned his first win as a starter on April 13 against the Saitama Seibu Lions, only giving up 3 hits in 8 innings of work as the Hawks won 11-2.
 Moinelo also picked up his first hit during the 2024 season during Interleague play at Yokohama Stadium against the Yokohama DeNA BayStars.
 Moinelo picked up the Pacific League ERA title in his first season as a starter with a 1.88 ERA, 155 strikeouts and an 11–5 record in 163 innings pitched.

 On June 6, 2025, Moinelo set a team record after striking out 18 batters against the Tokyo Yakult Swallows; the previous record was 16 by Shota Oba in 2008.
 He made 24 appearances for Fukuoka, posting a 12-3 record and 1.46 ERA with 172 strikeouts over 167 innings of work.
-With the Hawks, Moinelo won the 2025 Japan Series.
+With the Hawks, Moinelo won the 2025 Japan Series and became the first Cuban to win MVP in NPB history.